devangshekhawat/Pop-Os-Post-Install-Guide/README.md

 * `hostnamectl set-hostname YOUR_HOSTNAME`

 ## Codecs
-* `sudo apt install libavcodec-extra ubuntu-restricted-extra`
+* `sudo apt install libavcodec-extra ubuntu-restricted-extras`

 ## Go through Settings
 * Check all the settings and configure as needed.

+## Get Stock Gnome (if you want to)
+* Turn off cosmic gnome extensions
+* `sudo apt install gnome-sesssion`
+* Log out and switch to gnome from the cog wheel

 ## Firefox
 * `git clone https://github.com/EliverLara/firefox-nordic-theme && cd firefox-nordic-theme`